eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ### Mapping incoming messages

-Incoming external messages can be mapped to Ditto Protocol message by implementing the following JavaScript function:
+Incoming external messages can be mapped to Ditto Protocol conform messages by implementing the following JavaScript function:

 ```javascript
 /**